liampc/100-days-of-code/log.md

 Thoughts : not so productive day, cant focus and not motivated to do library project. still dont know how to plan or organize using OOP.

+## Day 22 : 12 June 2020

+Progress: do librray project, add input forms, save and show the saved book, edit CSS, add set attributes function,

+Thoughts: made a lot of progress today in Library, althought I'm not sure if I am doing it correctly, I applied OOP.
+Not completely sure when to use it or just create a separated function.
+Also I was able to use git productively and more comfortable today,  encountered new type of problem in git and learned how to delete and untrack a file across branches.